spack/spack/lib/spack/docs/contribution_guide.rst

 Most of the error messages are straightforward, but if you don't understand what they mean, just ask questions about them when you submit your PR.
-The line numbers will change if you add or delete lines, so simply run ``spack flake8`` again to update them.
+The line numbers will change if you add or delete lines, so simply run ``spack style`` again to update them.

 .. tip::

    Try fixing flake8 errors in reverse order.
-This eliminates the need for multiple runs of ``spack flake8`` just to re-compute line numbers and makes it much easier to fix errors directly off of the CI output.
+This eliminates the need for multiple runs of ``spack style`` just to re-compute line numbers and makes it much easier to fix errors directly off of the CI output.

 .. warning::